HasibZiai/JAH-Version-Control-System/README.txt

 Contents
 --------
-The file included in the .zip submission will be the source file (source.cpp) and the header file for the checksum(checksum.h).
+The file included in the .zip submission will be the source file (source.cpp) and the header file(Repo.h)

 External Requirements